Before we plunge into our list of the coolest and most rugged Viking hairstyles, riddle me this, brave warrior:

 44. The Loose Viking Braids

 If you find some of these man braids a tad too complicated or time-consuming for your taste, you can always opt for something a lot simpler.
 Part your long hair in two and loosely braid each strand three ways.
-Let it hang freely down your shoulders.
+Let these hang freely down the shoulders.

 45. The Iceberg Braid

 Nothing says Viking hairstyles better than a platinum blonde hair color and a perfectly done man braid.
-Make sure your roots are darker than the ice blonde so that it looks natural.
-Create some hard parts with the help of a razor.
+Make the look more modern by adding in a hard part that you can create with some help from a razor.